Nattawut30/nattawut-boonnoon-Hospital-Management-SQL/README.md

 ***📋 Overview***
 -
-My SQL project explores database solutions using MySQL for managing complex healthcare operations, tackling three modern major challenges:
+My personal SQL project is creating a functional hospital management database using MySQL that tackles three operational challenges in modern healthcare facilities:

 1. Patient Care Workflows = Tracks patient admissions, appointments, treatments, and medical histories in real-time to reduce wait times and improve care coordination.
 2. Resource Allocation = Manages doctors, nurses, equipment, and room assignments to maximize utilization and minimize operational bottlenecks.